bkur808/diseaseSpreadSim/README.md

 Disease Spread Simulator

+4/1 SIM 1 is somewhat complete w/o visualizations.
+    SIM 2 is done other than stat tracking - needs logic to be fixed for recovering/dying SIM 3 is yet to be started

+    Can test scenarios with the following prompts: import simGrid
+    test1 = simGrid.Grid() ; test2 = simGrid.Grid()
+    test1.runSim1(10)
+    test2.runSim2(10)

 3/31

 I have updated stuff so that the first simulation can be run non-stop - just have to add stuff